Soccer in Australia: Media coverage

 Pay television is the predominant outlet for both domestic and international soccer in Australia.
 Some games can also be heard on local radio stations.
-The anti-siphoning list which controls what must be kept on free to air television in Australia includes only the FA Cup games.
-The A-League will be added to the anti-siphoning list, but not until 2014 in order to prevent a breach of contract on the part of FFA.
+The anti-siphoning list which controls what must be kept on free to air television in Australia includes only specific international matches, including all matches at the FIFA World Cup and FIFA Women's World Cup featuring Australia as well as both the FIFA World Cup Final and the FIFA Women's World Cup Final.